donnemartin/donnemartin.github.io/_posts/2014-12-04-s3cmd-frequently-used-commands.md

 s3cmd --configure
 {% endhighlight %}

 I also suggest enabling GPG encryption which will encrypt your data at rest, and enabling HTTPS to encrypt your data in transit.
+Note this might impact performance.

 ## Frequently Used Commands